ScottFrazier17/A-Team-Game-Design/README.md

 - [X] Push the current physics skeleton to the main branch.
 - [ ] Revamp physics skeleton to make it work in Godot 3.5.2
+- [X] Create animations for characters.
-- [ ] Convert the asset pack in to a sprite sheet.
+- [ ] Import physics skeleton into game.
 - [ ] Add credit to artist.
 - [ ] Find out ways to expand on our game and make it a fuller game.